 You’ll pick a business name just before you first create a C corporation or LLC.
-You can perform a business name search to see if your business’s name is already in use or reserve a business name with us if you’re not ready to form a business yet.
+You can perform a business name search to see if your business’s name is already in use or reserve a business if you’re not ready to form a business yet.

 Electing for S Corporation status is not right for all businesses.
 If you are unsure about whether S Corp status is right for your business, consult a qualified legal or financial advisor.
 Also, be sure to check out the differences between an LLC and an S Corp.

 Take a moment to read our guide on an S Corp’s tax treatment.
 If you have further questions, consult a certified tax professional.